 In its first year on the market, more than 400,000 U.S. men used Propecia (finasteride), a drug that treats male-pattern baldness.
 But people who used the drug reported sexual side effects, including decreased libido, erectile dysfunction and ejaculation disorder.
-The FDA made changes to the drug’s safety label in 2011 to reflect the possibility of cancer, sexual side effects and possibility of continued side effects post-use.
+The FDA made changes to the drug’s safety label in 2011 to reflect the possibility of cancer, sexual side effects and possibility of continued side effects after discontinuation.
 Hundreds of men who experienced Propecia side effects filed lawsuits against Merck.

 Tax Fraud, Price Gouging and Lying Under Oath

 Outside of manufacturing drugs that later harmed consumers, Merck has also been in the spotlight for questionable business practices, including misleading shareholders and judges.